 - I know that exposing children to different genres and authors gets them interested and exploring those genres/authos which leads to more independent reading on their part.

-- I know which research shows independent reading is the practice that has the most impact on their growth.
+- I know that research shows independent reading is the practice that has the most impact on a child’s reading growth.